mxre/sealkey/README.md

      The paths are relative the the ESP.
 There are also special value, that automatically retrieve the paths:
      - `$efiboot:default` and `$efiboot:current` read the first bootloader or current bootloader from the EFI variables.
-Be careful when using `$efiboot:default` it uses the first oader in the BootOrder list, if this is not an EFI executable e.g., a disk entry, it won't work.
+Be careful when using `$efiboot:default` the first loader in the BootOrder list is used, if it isn't an EFI executable e.g., a disk entry, it won't work.
      - `$efiboot:XXXX` use the entry with the specified number, see output of `efimootmgr`.
+     - `$linux` for the linux kernel provided by the bootloader entry.
    - *entry-cmdline* create a hash the same way systemd-boot creates PCR 8 from kernel parameters.
      If `systemd` is built with the `--enable-tpm` configure option, systemd-boot supports measuring the supplied kernel commandline, to a PCR specified at compile time.
 The default is PCR 8.